Eleanor Jane Campion

 I follow the sun, crossing the equator each year from the Abel Tasman in New Zealand to Wiltshire in the UK.

+These days, my influences are creative and spiritual.
 As an artist, I have been a:

 -